bosulliv/covid_transmission_simulation/readme.md

 nudge -> influences frequency and type of interactions

-interaction has a risk dependent on -> density proximity events number of people pre-test mask-wear peer pressure
+interaction has a risk dependent on ->
+* density
+* proximity events
+* number of people
+* pre-test
+* mask-wear -> which is influenced by peer pressure

 I can then make all of these variables random variables with different probability distributions.
 And then I can experiment with the values that make the greatest impact on transmission.

+## Machine Learning Opportunities

+If the model converges the obvious next step is find external features for the variables and perform regression.

+For instance, how urgent are newspaper headlines?
+How much are the cases increasing?
+These must then have a lagged impact on infections.
+Today's missed event, is next weeks avoided infection case.

+Some features I'll have to set statically - such as the reduction in transmission using face masks.